webbdeej/free-code-camp/Basic HTML and HTML5/readme.md

 # Nest an Anchor Element within a Paragraph

 Put anchor text inside paragraph tag and added 'View more' before link

+# Make Dead Links Using the Hash Symbol

+Replaced link url with '#' to create dead link